ZileanZC/Course-Selection-Platform/README.md

 # Course-Selection-Platform

-The Final Project for High-level Language Programming Design in SCUT
+It is the Final Project for High-level Language Programming Design in SCUT.
+The comments are in Chinese.

+This project started in `2017-3` and ended in `2017-7`.